alexwardcodes/Project2-RateMyCatApp/README.md

 ## Technologies Used

 We built this project using Express and Node.js, with HTML for the basic layout and custom CSS for the styling.
-We used Multer for image upload and deployed our app on Heroku.
+We used Multer for image upload, MongoDB for database storage/retrieval and deployed our app on Heroku.

 ## Brief